autruonggiang/W3-The-Band-F8-Web-Building/README.md

 # The Band
-Welcome to [The Band](https://autruonggiang.github.io/W3-The-Band-F8-Web-Building/), a website designed based on the original [The Band](https://www.w3schools.com/w3css/tryw3css_templates_band.htm) and using the techniques learned in course F8.
+Welcome to [The Band](https://autruonggiang.github.io/W3-The-Band-F8-Web-Building/), a website designed based on the original [The Band](https://www.w3schools.com/w3css/tryw3css_templates_band.htm) and using the techniques learned in the f8's course.

 ## Installation